 Remember that it’s best practice to keep your testing scale small – that way, any problems you encounter will be easier to rectify.
 Don’t skip on the testing – it’s a great way to find out what works and saves you from having to go back and make time-consuming changes to your product or service once you’ve launched.
 Testing gives you an idea of how your target market is going to receive your product and allows you to make crucial tweaks and changes before you go live.

-Coming up with a good business name and domain
+4. Find a good business name and domain

 First impressions are everything – and your company name is the first impression customers will have of your business.

 Coming up with a name might seem simple, but it’s a very important part of launching a business, and a decision that shouldn’t be taken lightly.
 You’ll brand your whole business around the name you choose for it, so you’ll want to be 100% sure you’ve picked the right one– changing it later down the line can be a pain once you’re established, especially for a small business.

 Things to consider when coming up with a name

 Depending on the type of business you’re launching, you might want to go for a conventional name that tells potential customers what you do at a glance (eg. ‘West London Plumbers’).
 However, these don’t make the most exciting business names in the world.

 You could go for a more unconventional name that will evoke curiosity towards your brand, but will still be catchy and memorable, like ‘Spotify’.
 Great for drawing attention to your brand, trickier if the name is totally random and nobody gets it.